 Known to be a bit “reachy”, it can make feel like a 5.8 for shorter people.
 Follow a wide vertical crack that extends up half the wall then switches to horizontal cracks and ledges near the top.

-A Local’s Tips to Climbing at Devil’s Lake
+A Local’s Tips to Rock Climbing at Devil’s Lake

-Peak climbing season runs from mid-March to mid-November.
+The peak climbing season at Devil’s Lake runs from mid-March to mid-November.
 Often in the winter months only a few of the bravest bear the howling winds and snow covered hills.

 Where to crash for the night?

 If you can’t snag a campground in the park, I recommend Skillet Creek Campground (formerly Wheeler’s).
 It’s the closest campground outside the park, and they offer both tent and RV sites, water, electricity, showers, Wi-Fi, and coin laundry.
 Prices range from $36 to $55 a night.
 For simpler accommodations at a lower price, try Green Valley Campground, which is $26 a night for up to 8 people or $28 on holidays.
 If you’re looking for a roof over your head and are able to book in advance, reserve one of the Willowood Inn’s uniquely decorated rooms (ranges from $110 – $185 in the high season).

 Forgot something?
 Where to get gear (and more)

 If you need to purchase climbing or other outdoor equipment while in the Baraboo area, Wildside Action Sports carries an extensive range of gear.
 You don’t want to leave the area without stopping at Ski Hi Fruit Farm, if you happen to visit during late summer or early fall.
 Ski Hi has been family owned for over 100 years, and they sell mouthwatering baked goods, cider, and craft spirits.